-This is a comprehensive summary of the book No Filter: The Inside Story of Instagram by Sarah Frier.
+This is a comprehensive summary of the book No Filter: The Inside Story of Instagram by Sarah Frier (part of the business book summaries collection).
 Covering the key ideas and proposing practical ways for achieving what’s mentioned in the text.
 Written by book fanatic and online librarian Ivaylo Durmonski.
 Supporting Members get full access.

 As the title suggests, No Filter is an attempt, extremely engaging I must say, to tell the story of Instagram with no filter applied.
 Technology reporter Sarah Frier, is taking us behind the scenes of now the most-used app that allows you to polish your virtual identity hoping that your real identity will benefit from this too.
 How the app came to be?
 What was the main goal of the founders Kevin Systrom and Mike Krieger when they created the company?
 Why was Instagram later sold to Facebook and how the product is changing people’s lives?
 These are just some of the questions the book tackles.